Kathanp241/Steganography_Project/README.md

 **Encryption (Hiding the Message)**

-The user enters a secret message and a password.
+The user enters a secret message and a password.</br>
 The message is embedded inside an image at the pixel level.

 The modified image is saved and looks just like the original.